The Devil-Doll: Reception

 Marketed as a novelty thriller, The Devil-Doll was not a financial success, although it did receive some praise from critics.
 The New York Times gave the film a positive review, making special note of its entertaining use of special effects, comparing it favorably to such films as King Kong and The Invisible Man.

 However, a review in the American science fiction magazine Thrilling Wonder Stories was not as enthusiastic, calling the film a "disappointment" and a "run-of-the-mill thriller which does not attempt to recapture the unique fantasy of Merritt's novel."

+Home media

+Warner Home Video released this film on DVD in 2006 as part of the Hollywood Legends of Horror Collection boxset as part of a double feature with Mad Love.
+Warner Archive Collection released this film on Blu-ray, this time on October 24, 2023, which is sourced from a fresh 4K scan of the original preservation elements.